 Earning NYSLRS Service Credit When School Employees Work Part-Time

-Part-time school employees earn service credit based on the number of days they work.
-The number of hours in a full-time day is set by your employer (it’s between six and eight hours).
-If you don’t work full-time, your employer converts the number of hours you worked into the equivalent number of full-time days.
-Your employer reports that number to us, and your days worked are plugged into the formulas below.
+The number of hours in a full-time day is set by your employer (between six and eight hours).
+If you work part-time, your employer divides the number of hours you worked by the hours in a full-time day.
+This tells them how many equivalent full-time days you worked.
+Then, your employer reports that number to us, and those days worked are plugged into the formulas below.

 Check Your Service Credit